 Getting back from Central America we decided to take day-trips to all of the various towns around.
 We spent a day in Antigonish – too far North; Mahone Bay and Lunenburg – too quiet in the winter; Truro – loved the park, but not quite right; Parsboro – too far from everything.
 Hubbards – too small.
 Then, we rolled into Wolfville….it was just right.
 Instantly we felt at home.
 People were everywhere, smiling, chatting, drinking coffee and discussing things.
 The energy was palpable.
 The students were all over the University green.
 It was April and spring was springing and everyone was out and about.
 We walked on the dykes and my cell rang.
 It was my sister Eva calling.
 I tried to explain to her the phenomena of the dyke-lands (now a World Unesco Heritage Site).
 She would see them for herself when she visited in March, she said.
 We had a wonderful day and were quite hopeful when we left to return another day, just to be sure.

 A few days later, we had another sunshiny day and took the opportunity to drive back out to Wolfville.
 It was only an hour away.
 We pulled in to a curb-side parking space in front of a Real Estate office on Main Street.
 I was the passenger.
-I looked at the window to see a small, hand-lettered notice: SUMMER RENTAL $700 ALL INCLUSIVE 542-5555.
+I looked at the window to see a small, inked notice done in an elderly hand: SUMMER RENTAL $700 ALL INCLUSIVE 542-5555.
 I knew it.
 I absolutely knew what this meant.
 We would be moving here and taking this summer rental.
 It was another one of those forks in the road that I knew was pointing us in the right direction.
 As I picked up my cell to call the number, cautious Dean says: Morgan, we can’t take this place.
 We’re not ready to move to Wolfville.
 All I had to ask was: Why not?

 The elderly gentleman on the phone had a cheery German accent.
 I told him we had read his notice and that we were interested in the summer rental.
 I said: there is just one problem….well, actually two.
 Oh? he asked.
 I told him that we had two large dogs.
 Would they be a problem?
 He said no. They loved dogs.
 He said, come on up the hill.